apache/plc4x/plc4net/docs/hardware-verification.md

 Wiring: adapter `A`/`B` (`D+`/`D−`) to the module's RS-485 terminals per its manual, signal grounds tied.

-**Modbus TCP** — no hardware.
-A minimal raw-socket Modbus/TCP slave on the same machine, with four distinct tables (holding, input, coils, discrete inputs) plus an out-of-range address that returns exception `0x02`.
+**Modbus TCP** — no hardware. `tools/modbus-tcp-sim.py`, a stdlib-only Python fixture checked into this repo, stands in for it: four distinct tables (holding, input, coils, discrete inputs) plus an out-of-range address that returns exception `0x02`.
+It is not pymodbus-based like plc4j's test slave — plc4net needed only a fixed single-table TCP responder, not the RTU/ASCII/TLS/UDP matrix plc4j's integration tests exercise.

 ## 2. How to reproduce